 A graduate of WSU, Baines represents equality and opportunity in his work.
 He is the owner of HULK Construction, a Tacoma-based general contracting firm where he oversees business development and client relations.

 In 2020, Mr. Baines established the Pierce County Land Trust which is building its first 12 unit development.

 Marney McCleary is a Project Developer for the Rural Community Assistance Corporation (RCAC) based in Northwest Montana.
 She was the Acting Executive Director of the Northwest Montana Community Land Trust (NWMTCLT) during its formation, and is presently a board member.
 Marney is the Vice-Chairperson for Trust Montana.
 Marney brings over 30 years of housing experience and expertise to this role.
 She has developed both single- and multi-family housing, been a Community Development Corporation (CDC) director and housing agency director in a resort community as well as an urban setting.
 Marney was also an acquisitions manager for a LIHTC syndicator.
 She was recently appointed to the Whitefish Housing Authority Board of Commissioners.

-Amy Warren is the Co-founder and Executive Director of Kôr Community Land Trust in Bend Oregon.
+Amy Warren is the owner of Hive Development LLC which builds permanently affordable homes in Bend, OR.
+She was the Co-founder and Executive Director of Kôr Community Land Trust in Bend, OR.
 Amy has lived in Bend since 1996 and has seen first-hand the change in housing needs in this growing outdoor mecca.
 She has a passion for environmentally friendly building, and believes that sustainability and affordable housing should go hand-in-hand.
 Amy has a degree in Energy Systems Engineering and has worked in the construction field since 2002.
 She spends much of her time away from work with her husband and two daughters, playing in Bend’s great outdoors.
 Amy is honored to serve as part of the NWCLT team!